bennyqp/artificial-inspiration/README.md

 The overriding goal is that the creativity of the user in relation to the subject matter is stimulated by this process and thus novel creative results can be developed.

-The process is exemplified by portrait variations, but can be applied to many other tasks: e.g. the design of logos or posters.
-There are no limits.

 www.artificial-inspiration.com
 <br><br><br><br>
 ![artificial inspiration images](https://github.com/bennyqp/artificial-inspiration/blob/main/Demo%20Images/artificial_inspiration_img06.jpg)